Dynamical System Analysis of a Five-Dimensional Cosmological Model: INTRODUCTION

-In this paper we will consider a five-dimensional cosmological model containing a single perfect fluid by applying the methods of the dynamical system analysis.
-The model can be considered as a toy model to be applied to the early evolution of the universe because it is more reasonable to consider the possible effects of the extra dimensions in the early universe than its late-time dynamics.
-The fluid that we consider can be radiation or a cosmological constant-like, and we consider how the presence of such a perfect fluid with different equation of state parameters affects the curvature of three-dimensional space, the evolution of the extra dimension.
-We particularly considered whether the stabilization of the extra dimension \cite{wald-carroll02,bringmann2} is possible and the observed flatness of the three-dimensional space can be provided regardless of its initial value in this setting.
+In this paper we will apply the methods of the dynamical system analysis to a five-dimensional cosmological model that contains a single perfect fluid.
+It can be considered as a toy model to be applied to the early universe because it is more reasonable to consider the possible effects of the extra dimensions in this epoch rather than in late-time dynamics.
+We particularly examine whether the stabilization of the extra dimension (\cite{wald-carroll02,bringmann2}) is possible and the observed flatness of the three-dimensional space can be provided regardless of its initial value in this setting.

-The paper is organized as follows: in Section II, we present the set-up of the model, field equations, and the autonomous system.
-In Section III, the critical points and the conditions for their stability are presented together with their physical meanings.
-In Section IV, some cosmologically interesting and relevant cases are considered, and the Section V is for the concluding remarks.
+The paper is organized as follows: in Section 2, we present the set-up of the model, field equations, and the autonomous system.
+In Section 3, the critical points and the conditions for their stability are presented together with their physical meanings.
+In Section 4, some cosmologically interesting and relevant cases are considered, and the Section 5 is for the concluding remarks.